inlinestyle/cinspect-mode/README.md

 ## TODO
  - Make the `"cinspect"` buffer more usable.
 Currently it's in "readonly" `c-mode`.
 I'd like to have something more like `help-mode` with `c-mode`'s syntax highlighting.
+ - Switch travis build to using Cask
+ - Add ability to use locally generated cinspect indexes
  - Add test installation of Jedi.el
  - Add Jedi.el integration tests (will have to install Jedi.el)
  - Get on (M)ELPA